In This Article

 She adds that some women will try a more natural approach to hormone therapy by incorporating "phytoestrogens" (which naturally occur in plants, fruits, and vegetables) into their diets.
 However, effective results and the precise dosing in comparison to traditional therapies is still unclear.
-Alternatively, Briden suggests reducing stress and getting enough healthy carbohydrates, zinc, and iodine can also be important for normal estrogen levels.
+Alternatively, Briden suggests reducing stress and getting enough healthy carbohydrates, zinc, and iodine to maintain normal estrogen levels.

 Does Low Estrogen Have Long-Term Repercussions?

-Going into my interview with Briden I had a deep-seated fear that my low estrogen levels might have some serious long-term consequences—especially in terms of fertility.
-However, she quickly assures me that this is not the case.
+Going into my interview with Briden, I had a deep-seated fear that my low estrogen levels might have some serious long-term consequences—especially in terms of fertility.
+However, she quickly assured me that this is not the case.